sjbennett123/gendermeowster/content/contributors/index.md

     website: https://www.twitch.tv/Muiramme
     picture: muiramuppet_small.png
     pronouns: she/they
-    bio: does a bunch of supportive admin things for Meowster and very occasionally streams their own things.
+    bio: is an admin that does a bunch of supportive things for Meowster and very occasionally streams their own things.
   - name: transguyenergy
     website: https://linktr.ee/transguyenergy
     picture: transguyenergy_small.png